The Process Of Sediment Being Buried And Pressed Together

 The Mechanics of Compaction

 The weight of the overlying sediment squeezes out water and air from the pore spaces, causing the grains to pack more tightly.
 In the early stages of compaction, the reduction in volume is primarily due to the expulsion of water.
 As the sediment is buried deeper, the grains begin to deform and rearrange themselves, further reducing the pore space.
-The type of sediment also influences the degree of compaction.
-Clay minerals, with their platy shapes, can be easily compressed, resulting in a significant reduction in volume.
+Still, the type of sediment also influences the degree of compaction.
+Still, clay minerals, with their platy shapes, can be easily compressed, resulting in a significant reduction in volume.
 Sand grains, on the other hand, are more resistant to compression due to their more rigid structure.

 The Role of Effective Stress